Thermal Mapping

 Thermal Live Map

-Thermal Live Map is a quick way to capture a thermal map to take action in real time.
-During the live map, camera capture can continue as usual, so uploading is still possible later to upgrade the map quality.
+Thermal Live Map is a quick way to capture a thermal map and take action in real-time.
+During the live map, camera capture can continue as usual, so later uploading is still possible to upgrade the map quality.

 Thermal Live Map is only available for iOS devices manufactured in late 2016 or later (iPhone 7 or iPad Air 2 or newer).
 The newer the device, the better your experience will be.